 Spread the word in your school district and wider community!

-In response to the emotional and physical violence that has become pervasive in society, NSRI and the Center for Nonviolence and Peace Studies at URI are joining together to conduct an innovative initiative that will address the urgent need to create more peaceful and inclusive, classroom and school environments.
-The Nonviolent Schools Summer Institute is for educators and school administrators who are interested in learning practical strategies to transform the climate and culture of their schools.
-The event will be at the URI Kingston campus and costs $575 for 40 hours.
+In response to the emotional and physical violence that has become pervasive in society, NSRI conducted an innovative initiative that will address the urgent need to create more peaceful and inclusive classroom and school environments.
+The Nonviolent Schools Summer Institute was attended by educators who are interested in learning practical strategies to transform the climate and culture of their schools.
+The event was held at the University of Rhode Island Kingston campus.

-Kingian Nonviolence experiential training often shifts participants' perspectives about addressing conflicts, and includes the restorative process of reconciliation.
+Kingian Nonviolence experiential training shifts participants' perspectives about addressing conflicts, and includes the restorative process of reconciliation.

-*Modules include: shared values and the 6 Principles of Nonviolence, emotional and physical levels of violence and de-escalation tactics, civil rights history, Dr. Martin Luther King, Jr.'s philosophy of Nonviolence, Steps to reconcile conflict, building community in classrooms and schools, and more!
+*Modules include: shared values, the 6 Principles of Nonviolence, emotional and physical levels of violence and de-escalation tactics, civil rights history, Dr. Martin Luther King, Jr.'s philosophy of Nonviolence, Steps to reconcile conflict, building community in classrooms and schools, and more!